-For a brief moment we are completely alone in this part of the forest.
+For a brief moment, we are completely alone in this part of the forest.
 So I stop, close my eyes, and just stand still, feeling the gentle breeze against my face and listening to the wind rustling in the bamboo leaves high above my head.
 I take a deep breath of the fresh air which smells of the damp forest.
-Unfortunately the silent moment only last for a couple of minutes before the area is yet again packed with noisy posing tourists snapping selfies.
+Unfortunately, the silent moment only last for a couple of minutes before the area is yet again packed with noisy posing tourists snapping selfies.

 I open my eyes and look up at the sky, admiring the thick green bamboo stalks that seem to continue endlessly up towards the heavens.
-The light is absolute beautiful with the sun barely peeking through the bright green bamboo leaves and the stalks swinging in the wind.
+The light is absolutely beautiful with the sun barely peeking through the bright green bamboo leaves and the stalks swinging in the wind.
 The wind is making the trunks creak eerily as they collide and twist.
-I feel like I have entered another world, a place taken out of the fairy tale of Alice in Wonderland.
+I feel like I have entered another world, like a place taken out of the fairy tale of Alice in Wonderland.
 It feels like a magic forest!

-I snap out of my Zen moment as a group of giggling Japanese teenage girls dressed in beautiful colourful kimonos bump into me in their attempt to take the mandatory group selfie.
+I snap out of my Zen moment as a group of giggling Japanese teenage girls dressed in beautiful colorful kimonos bump into me in their attempt to take the mandatory group selfie.
 My moment is lost, and it`s time to follow the stream of tourists further into the bamboo grove……

 Bamboo Grove Kyoto – The Kyoto Bamboo Forest

 We are visiting Japan’s Sagano Bamboo Forest, in Arashiyama area on the outskirts of Kyoto city, popularly referred to as the Kyoto Bamboo forest.
-The Sagano Bamboo Forest is one of Japans most popular tourist attractions, and if you are among those who click on articles with headlines like “Places To See Before You Die” or “The Most Beautiful Forests In The World” chances are that you have seen photos of The Kyoto Bamboo Forest as it is usually on those kind of lists.
+The Sagano Bamboo Forest is one of Japans most popular tourist attractions, and if you are among those who click on articles with headlines like “Places To See Before You Die” or “The Most Beautiful Forests In The World” chances are that you have seen photos of The Kyoto Bamboo Forest as it is usually on those kinds of lists.

 And yep, it is also on the cover of the Lonely Planet Japan book! 🙂